Quantum critical point

 A quantum critical point is a point in the phase diagram of a material where a continuous phase transition takes place at absolute zero.
 A quantum critical point is typically achieved by a continuous suppression of a nonzero temperature phase transition to zero temperature by the application of a pressure, field, or through doping.
 Conventional phase transitions occur at nonzero temperature when the growth of random thermal fluctuations leads to a change in the physical state of a system.
 Condensed matter physics research over the past few decades has revealed a new class of phase transitions called quantum phase transitions which take place at absolute zero.
-In the absence of the thermal fluctuations which trigger conventional phase transitions, quantum phase transitions are driven by the zero point quantum fluctuations associated with Heisenberg's uncertainty principle.
+In the absence of the thermal fluctuations which trigger conventional phase transitions, quantum phase transitions are driven by the zero point quantum fluctuations associated with Heisenberg's uncertainty principle that connects energy and time fluctuations.
+This implies that the dynamic critical exponent z that governs the scaling of time at the quantum critical point enters in the scaling expression for the free energy, even at finite temperatures.